KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 <br />
 <br />
 <br />
 Everything below is a first attempt to install EDK2 and run something like Hello World.
 But just below there are links to videos with good guides on how to install EDK2.
-More spam than what is actually needed, but read this also.
+More spam than what is actually needed, but read this also. (...)
+Maybe I didn't see it in EDK2, maybe it's there but in coreboot there is information about this tool https://github.com/LongSoft/UEFITool .
+And this can read orignal firmware which is used as the official BIOS firmware.
 <br />
 <br />
 <br />